kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 A client SHOULD send an Initial packet in response to each Retry packet it receives.
 Payload of the CRYPTO frame contained in the resent Initial packets MUST be identical to that of the Initial packet that triggered the retry.

-The client SHOULD send at least one Initial packet containing one of the tokens that it received when it does not receive a valid Initial packet before the handshake timeout.
+When the client does not receive a valid Initial packet after a handshake timeout, it SHOULD send at least one Initial packet containing one of the tokens that it has received.
 Unless the packet gets lost, the retransmission would trigger the server to send either a valid Initial packet or a Retry packet.

 To a server, the behavior of a client under attack would look like it is aggressively retransmitting Initial packets, some of them containing invalid